 m0rnx.net - online - info - blog - podcast

-My entry at the age of twelve was CB27/81, I had my Post Office licence and a handle of 'Grumbleweed' I learnt from my piers like 'Mr. Bluesky' cheers good buddy.
-Ham radio back then a mythological beast guarded by the feared RAE, just ask an 'elmer' to talk of the older tier system of privileges.
-Now most exam systems are modular and our own RSGB has moved very quickly to offer online exams during our lockdowned struggles through 2020/21 with Covid-19 and it's mutations.
-My CB days meant I learnt by mistake, studying for my callsign years later gave me the knowledge to get more out of the hobby and kit.
-It says much about the hobby then and now that it is still at the forefront of technical innovation, experimenting and learning embraced by hams worldwide.
+CB27/81 and my paper Post Office licence were the gateway to the airwaves and the social platform of the day, I learnt from my piers like 'Mr. Bluesky' cheers good buddy.
+Ham radio a mythological beast guarded by the feared RAE, just ask an 'elmer' to talk of the older A & B licences, modular learning and tiered privilages now the norm.
+It says much about the hobby that it is still at the forefront of technical innovation, experimenting and learning embraced by hams worldwide.

-I like most hams find, work and limited space mean I have continued to develop a shack and antennae for different bands within those constraints.
-14 mhz is long haul from home and I use 7 mhz in the vehicle, I'll continue to work on a 40m solution at home and due to the inner suburban location have not overly woriied about 144 mhz and higher beyond repeater access for analogue and digital.
-The 4 * 4 is somewhat loaded as a project vehicle and enjoy the chats whilst rolling across country using all the digital modes, IRN and my current favourite, although well established, Echolink.
+I like most hams have real estate constraints for HF with 14 mhz as long haul from my third gen 5 band cobweb and 7 mhz in the vehicle now using a screwdriver, I'll continue to work on a 40m solution at home and due to the inner suburban location have not overly worried about SSB on 70,144 mhz and 70 cm with FM for analogue and digital repeater use.
+The 4 * 4 is somewhat loaded as a project vehicle and enjoy the chats whilst rolling across country using all the digital modes, IRN and my current favourite, although well established, Wires-X.

-I have had an absolutely engaging timeas a volunteer working at Bletchley Park, RSGB National Radio Centre.
-When you're used to at least 300 visitors and countless QSO's a day working at the N.R.C lockdown can mute the usual colour in life.
-If nothing else pressing the PTT and calling CQ the original invitation to the world to respond.
+I have had an absolutely engaging time as a volunteer working at Bletchley Park, RSGB National Radio Centre, with 300 or more visitors all with a story to tell.
+Countless QSO's a day on many different bands & modes, it can be an infectious environment, no pun intended, pressing the PTT and calling CQ the original invitation to the world to respond.

 If you are an RSGB member, just go to the main website and download a voucher, take your licence if you wish to operate otherwise pop in for a chinwag with the volunteers anyway.